Harold Rhodes (inventor): Early life and career

 Rhodes was born in San Fernando, California, and became interested in music and architecture.
 He received a scholarship to study architecture at the University of Southern California but in 1929, as the Great Depression began, he dropped out to support his family.
 He began teaching piano when he was 19, and developed his own method that was designed to bridge classical piano instruction, with its reliance on written music, and jazz improvisation.
 The Rhodes Method was picked up across the United States.

-During World War II, he joined the Army Air Corps, where he gave lessons to fellow servicemen and entertained wounded airmen.
+During World War II, he joined the Army Air Corps, where he taught fellow servicemen and entertained wounded airmen.
 To bring a small, portable piano to bedridden patients, in 1942 he built a 29-note keyboard using aluminum tubing from a B-17 to make a xylophone-like instrument, called the Army Air Corps lap model piano.
 After the war, he founded the Rhodes Piano Corporation, which built what he called the Pre-Piano in 1946.

 Leo Fender, the electric guitar pioneer, bought Rhodes's company in 1959 and began manufacturing the Piano Bass, a keyboard instrument with the bottom 32 notes of a piano.
 The Doors' keyboardist, Ray Manzarek, was one of the most prominent musicians to use the Piano Bass; he also gave the later Fender Rhodes piano a showcase in the song Riders on the Storm.

 CBS bought Fender's instrument company in 1965.
 Working for CBS, Rhodes introduced the 73-note Fender Rhodes Suitcase Piano, which combined a keyboard, amplifier and speaker cabinets.
 In 1970, the company started making the Stage Piano, without the speakers, which could be transported more easily and plugged into amplifiers or sound systems.
 Full, 88-key models were also made.
 Soon, the Fender Rhodes tones were heard everywhere.